AtharvaVaidya/atharvavaidya.github.io/_posts/2015-12-05-Map-Filter-And-Reduce.md

 let mean = array.reduce(0, +) / Double(array.count){% endhighlight %}

 The first argument in the funtion is the initial element and the second argument is a function that specifies how to combine two elements.
-Since + is a funtion in swift we don't even need to write {% highlight swift%}  {$0 + $1} {%endhighlight%}
+Since + is a funtion in swift we don't even need to write `{$0 + $1}`